actualbudget/docs/docs/FAQ.md

   In that case, you need to keep some negative dollars from touching positive dollars by sticking them in a category.
 Actual's default assumption is that you can pay off any card in full at any time and not touch your budget to do it.
 (Credit: evequefou)

-  **Q.** *I'm self-hosting ActualServer and have created several budgets.
-  They keep getting merged!
-What's going on?*

-  **A.** One cause of this issue is the browser ignoring the Cross-Origin-Opener-Policy (COOP) specified by ActualServer.
-Browsers ignore COOP when the connection is not `localhost` or the connection is not secure (i.e. HTTP, without the S).

-  One way around this is using `localhost` to access ActualServer.
-The downside here is `localhost` is available only on the machine itself (i.e. a smartphone can't access `localhost` of your ActualServer).

-  Another solution is to host ActualServer with a Reverse Proxy providing HTTPS access.
-See [Docker with NGINX](/Installing/DockerWithNginx) for a full example on how to accomplish this.

-  The "merged budgets" issue has been encountered by a couple Actual users.
-Here are links to their tickets: [actualbudget/actual-server#15](https://github.com/actualbudget/actual-server/issues/15) and [actualbudget/actual#436](https://github.com/actualbudget/actual/issues/436).

-  For a more technical answer, see this post [jlongster/absurd-sql#14 (comment)](https://github.com/jlongster/absurd-sql/issues/14#issuecomment-902116794).